GeekNabil/reactnative-todoApp/README.md

 # React Native Todo App

-This is the repository is for the tutorial ["React Native Tutorial - Arabic"](http://www.abolkog.com/courses/view/react-native-tutorial) @abolkog.com

 # The App
   - The app is a simple Todo App hooked to a back-end hosted on heroku